otbr/jameraServer76/README.md

 - vi config.lua;
 - edit the lines 97 ~ 103 with your data;
 - ./otserv
+- follow the steps to configure the client on the link: https://github.com/brunoofgod/jameraClient76

 ## Instructions to open the server in the virtual machine (easy);

 - Open the virtual machine in the Virtual Box software;
 - User: ubuntuserver / Password: pinacles
 - cd /servers/classicrpg-server
 - vi config.lua;
 - edit the lines 97 ~ 103 with your data;
 - ./otserver
+- follow the steps to configure the client on the link: https://github.com/brunoofgod/jameraClient76